OSGeo/grass-website/content/news/2024_06_07_Nix_environment_and_package_added.md

 for all developers and can significantly simplify the onboarding process of new contributors.

-To start hacking on GRASS, run `nix develop` command in source code root directory to create a temporary shell environment containing all build dependencies with instructions how to build and test the code.
+To start hacking on GRASS, run `nix develop` command within the source code root directory to create a temporary shell environment containing all build dependencies with instructions how to build and test the code.